 MR COCKS (Murrumbidgee) (11.10), in reply: I am very pleased to hear that this motion will be supported today.
-I will not go on for too long, but I do need to touch on a couple of things from the minister, because I think it is important that, should the committee agree to look at this, they are not taken in by some of the potential distractions and strawmen that could be presented.
+I will not go on for too long, but I do need to touch on a couple of things from the minister, because I think it is important that, should the committee agree to have a look at this, they not be taken in by some of the potential distractions and strawmen that could be presented here.

-There are two in particular that I want to touch on.
+There were two in particular that I wanted to touch on.
 One is the idea that this has been happening just like a tax return.
 Anyone who has completed a tax return-I hope that is all of us here-knows that, when you work through your tax return, you provide a whole lot of steps of information.
 You say how much you earned from this job, how much you earned from that job and how much you have paid for different tax deduction categories.
 You provide all sorts of information, and the ATO comes back with a calculation of what your tax return is going to be.
 That is not what happens here.
-As the minister pointed out, there is a questionnaire available on the Revenue Office's website, but, essentially, the only thing you actually do when you apply for one of these concessions is click a checkbox that says, "I think I am eligible for this thing."
+As the minister pointed out, there is a questionnaire available on the Revenue Office website, but, essentially, the only thing you actually do when you apply for one of these concessions is to click a checkbox that says, "I think I am eligible for this thing."
 That is the only thing.
 That is not the same as what you do with a tax return.

-The other thing I want to point out is that it is important to understand that there are differences in the way the government is targeting who it gets money from and what tax liabilities it pursues.
-This was something that came up in a briefing that I got from the minister's office.
-It sounds like the government is prioritising cases where it is going to get the biggest return on investment.
-The way it was put to me was: the greatest return and the greatest likelihood.
-If that is the approach that we are taking, rather than targeting those who have done the wrong thing, then something is definitely not working.
+The other thing I wanted to point out is that it is important to understand that there are differences in the way the government is targeting who it gets money from and what tax liabilities that it pursues-this was something that came up in a briefing that I got from the minister's office-in that it sounds like the government is prioritising those cases where it is going to get the biggest return on investment.
+The way it was put to me was the greatest return and the greatest likelihood.
+If that is the approach that we are taking, rather than targeting those who have done the wrong thing, then there is definitely something not working right here.

-I would encourage the committee, should they choose to take up the inquiry, to make sure that they look beyond the surface level, because there is a lot to understand.
+So I would encourage the committee, should you choose to take up the inquiry, to make sure that you look beyond the surface level, because there is a lot to understand here.